Nikola Maksimović: Early career

 Maksimović began his career with Kosmos Bajina Bašta, before moving to Sloga Bajina Bašta.
 He represented both clubs in youth competitions.
 Maksimović made his senior debut for Sevojno in the 2008–09 Serbian First League.
 He also played against FBK Kaunas and Lille in the 2009–10 UEFA Europa League.

 In the summer of 2010, Sevojno merged with Sloboda Užice.
 On 19 September 2010, Maksimović received the first yellow card of his career during a match against Spartak Subotica, and scored the first goal of his professional career on 5 March 2011 in Lučani.

 Red Star

 During the 2012 winter transfer window, Maksimović was signed by Red Star Belgrade for a reported fee of 300,000€.
-He made his debut on 3 March 2012 in a match against Spartak Zlatibor.
+He made his debut on 3 March 2012 in a match against Spartak Subotica.

 At the end of the season, 51% of his contract was acquired by Cypriots Apollon Limassol.